Taxpayer General Information

-- Assessed and Taxable Values for 2012 is also available at the right.
+- Assessed and Taxable Values are also available at the right.

 - Prior year tax payment information can be at www.kalkaskacounty.net.
 Scroll down to locate Property Serach in the left hand column, enter the Tax Property Number or call the Kalkaska County Treasurer’s Office at (231) 258-3310

 An owner of eligible property may file a completed summer property tax deferment with our office before September 14.
 A valid deferment permits summer property taxes to be paid on or before February 14 without any additional penalty and interest.

 Taxpayers may defer their summer property tax, on their principal residence, if they meet the following criteria:

 - Has a total gross household income of $40,000 or less for the preceding tax year, AND

 - Is totally and permanently disabled, blind, paraplegic, hemiplegic, quadriplegic, OR

 - Is an eligible serviceperson, eligible veteran, or eligible widow or widower, OR

 Requests for application can be made in person during regular office hours, by mail phone or fax.
 Or applications are available on line at the Michigan Department of Treasury, type Form 471 in the search box for the application and two pages of FAQs.